WhatMeWorry/Delivery/misc_notes/GitNotes.md

 /c/Users/kheaser
 ```

-We want to put all of our repos under user kheaser so we are conviently at the
+We re going to put all of our local copies of Github repositories under user kheaser which we are conviently already at.
+You are not required to use this convention, but place them wherever you want.
-right location.
-You may certainly create a new directory or move to a different path.

-type in "git clone" and right click your mouse to paste the clipboard content from above.
+In the Visual Studio Code terminal, type **git clone** and right click your mouse to paste the clipboard content from above.
-The type return.
+Hit Enter and you shoul see something like the following:

 ```
 $git clone https://github.com/WhatMeWorry/Delivery.git